| Automotive Industry

 needed before setting up the welding

+production.
 SORPASŪ has been applied to support product developments for evaluations of weldability of new materials,

 and process planning for welding